EmmaRamirez/emmaramirez.me/posts/06-30-18/what-coffeescripts-failures-say-about-elm.md

 # What Coffeescript's Failures Say About Elm

 ## On Coffeescript
-Coffeescript, a language that compiles to Javscript, [recently released version 2.0](https://coffeescript.org/announcing-coffeescript-2/), to little fanfare.
+Coffeescript, a language that compiles to Javascript, [recently released version 2.0](https://coffeescript.org/announcing-coffeescript-2/), to little fanfare.
 There's a bevy of languages that compile to Javascript, but Coffeescript was, for quite a while, a popular one.
 Nowadays, [it's one of the most dreaded languages](https://insights.stackoverflow.com/survey/2018/#most-loved-dreaded-and-wanted) at 82.7%, falling behind only Cobol and Visual Basic 6.
 That's pretty impressive considering Cobol and VB6 are decades old and Coffeescript popped up 8 years ago.

 From the start, [Coffeescript](https://github.com/jashkenas/coffeescript/issues/4288) [was](http://ryanflorence.com/2011/case-against-coffeescript/) [polarizing](http://walkercoderanger.com/blog/2014/03/coffeescript-isnt-the-answer/)&mdash;it was paired with Rails 4.0 as a default, so it's usage was often aimed at Ruby devs (and in fact, most Coffeescript code still being written is being written because of Rails).
 Coffeescript's big selling point was that _everything is an expression_, which sounds really cool until you get to: